eleanorz/BernieLegislators/README.md

 Here are a list of initial candidates we can build profiles for:

 Nina Turner, Elizabeth Warren, Deray ???
-[Baltimore Mayoral Candidate, technically].... also maybe we could just [grab a feed from this wiki page](https://en.wikipedia.org/wiki/List_of_Bernie_Sanders_presidential_campaign_endorsements,_2016)
+[Baltimore Mayoral Candidate, technically].... also maybe we could just [grab a feed from this wiki page of his endorsements](https://en.wikipedia.org/wiki/List_of_Bernie_Sanders_presidential_campaign_endorsements,_2016)

 ## Help Needed